COVERING THE DECK- REMOVING THE DIESEL TANK – MAST STEP REPAIR- REMOVING WINCHES & HANDRAILS

 First with a vacuum cleaner and then with a wet cloth around every surface of the boat.

-Removing the handrails : about 16 bronze old screws which had the disadvandage of being too soft to be undone just with a screwdriver.
-The trick is to use a pair of pliers in order to turn the screw slowly without damaging it.
+Removing the handrails : about 16 bronze old screws which were too soft to be undone with just a screwdriver.
+The trick was to use a pair of pliers in order to turn the screw slowly without damaging it.
 It took a while and a few blisters on the right hand….